-1. THE GOALKEEPER IS IN THE GOAL CREASE.
+Situation Result 1.
+THE GOALKEEPER IS IN THE GOAL (CREASE.
 A. An attacking player is standing in the goal crease when the puck enters the crease then crosses the goal line.
 In no way does he affect the goalkeeper's ability to defend his goal.
+Goal is allowed.
+This is a good goal.
 B. An attacking player makes incidental contact with the goalkeeper, however, no goal is scored on the play.
 Play continues, no whistle.
 C. An attacking player makes incidental contact with the goalkeeper at the same time a goal is scored.
 Goal is disallowed.
 The official in his judgment may call a minor penalty on the attacking player.
 The announcement